Daiwa House REIT Investment Corporation

 • We have not set a target for the internal carbon price.
 We will review the price as appropriate to reflect potential changes in government policy.

-We have set the internal carbon price at ¥20,000 / t-CO2 and use it as an incentive for low-carbon promotion works, guidelines for investment decision making and a reference index to identify risks of rising costs.
+Internal carbon price is set at ¥20,000 / t-CO2 and used as an incentive for low-carbon promotion works, guidelines for investment decision making and a reference index to identify risks of rising costs.

 (1) Incentives for low-carbon promotion works